SeriousOldMan/Simulator-Controller/Docs/Classes Reference.md

 #### *simulatorShutdown()*
 This is an event handler method called by the controller to notify the plugin, that a simulation just has been stopped.

+#### *getLabel(descriptor :: String, default :: String := false)*
+This method can be used to support localization or using different labels depending on the bound function in the visual representation of the controller hardware.
+The label texts are defined in a special configuration file named *Controller Plugin Labels.ini* located in the *Simulator Controller\Config* folder in the users *Documents* folder.
+The content of this file is accessible using the [setup tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Setup#setup).

 ***

 ## ControllerMode ([Simulator Controller.ahk](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Sources/Controller/Simulator%20Controller.ahk))